lsst-sitcom/sitcomtn-157/index.rst

 Science Verification Workflow Overview
 **************************************

-SV units ensure that the Rubin Observatory meets its scientific performance goals.
+SV ensure that the Rubin Observatory meets its scientific performance goals.
 The workflow includes defining goals, acquiring data, processing it, and validating results.

 Workflow Steps